Part I in an ongoing series about labor issues affecting the golf industry.

 All over the country the story is the same: superintendents are struggling to find qualified seasonal help, interns and even assistants.
 White is trying to get creative in finding high school students to round out his seasonal staff that includes Hispanics and retirees.

 "It used to be I'd hire just anyone," said White, who is in his third season at Urbana.
 "Now, I'm looking for kids who want to be here because it excites them.
 I want kids who want to be outdoors, not just kids who need a job.
 I'm trying to find kids who are a better fit.
 That's the culture I want to create here.
-It seems I'm working four or five times harder to find the right employees who even want to be here."
+It seems I'm working four or five times harder to find the right employees who even want to be here.
+Eventually, robotic mowers will be a necessity because of labor."

 Three years ago, White began working with a local high school to recruit summer help.
 Rather than get kids excited about the prospect of working outdoors all summer, he was getting the exact opposite.